lmiphay/lms-gd/README.md

 After `lms-gd init` is run, useful customisations include:

++ add/remove packages in the Dockerfile, make other adjustments to the image.
 + adjust keywords in lms.keywords to select which version of logitechmediaserver-bin is installed.
 + add a local mirror to make.conf.lms-gd - e.g. GENTOO_MIRRORS="http://192.168.1.42/gentoo http://distfiles.gentoo.org"